I’m Teresa.

 I have never sky dived, but I want to.

 I closed my downtown studio last year and now work out of a studio in my home.
-It’s great - and also hard to separate home and studio time.
-But I’m working on it.
+If I’m being honest, I hate working from home and look forward to opening up a new studio down the road.